Crjain26/genai_Text_2_Sql/README.md

 ## Acknowledgements

-OpenAI for providing powerful language models.
+Gemini-1.5 flash for providing powerful language models.

 Streamlit for the interactive web interface.